github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication-recovery-methods.md

 ## Configuring a security key as an additional two-factor authentication method

 You can set up a security key as a secondary two-factor authentication method, and use the security key to regain access to your account.
-For more information, see "[Configuring two-factor authentication](/articles/configuring-two-factor-authentication#configuring-two-factor-authentication-using-a-security-key)."
+For more information, see "[AUTOTITLE](/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication#configuring-two-factor-authentication-using-a-security-key)."

 {% ifversion fpt or ghec %}